Snig17/DDOS-SOLUTIONS-Python-Internship/README.md

 # DDOS-SOLUTIONS-Python-Internship
 During the Internship I worked through the following project.

-##  Design a webpage which has following controls
+##  Designing a webpage which has following controls

 1. Name (textbox)
 2. Gender(Radio button)